QingyuanZhangTony/Earthquake-Identification-And-Notification/README.md

 This repository is for my dissertation project of Durham MDS. <br />

 ## Demo Usage
-Run interactiveMain.ipynb for examples of latest progress.<br />
+Run main.ipynb for examples of latest progress.<br />

 ## Flowchart of Project/ Code Design
 This reflect my current design and progress and will be updated constantly.